American Neo-Nazi Goes on Trial in Germany

 Two dozen police officers guarded a side entrance and controlled access to the courtroom, which was half-full with about 75 people, including the demonstrators and some neo-Nazis in leather jackets and short haircuts.

-During the lunch break, police stood on the sidewalk separating 20 right-wing skinheads and a similar number of leftists.
+During the lunch break, police stood on the sidewalk separating a group of about 20 right-wing skinheads, and a similarly-sized group of leftists, most of them foreigners wearing dark glasses and hats to protect their identities.

 Lauck fought Germany’s attempt to have him extradited, but exhausted his appeals after the Danish Supreme Court ruled that Lauck’s anti-Semitic statements in his newspaper ``NS Kampfruf″ (``NS Battle Cry″) were an extraditable offense under Danish law.